Lymecycline

 Not suitable for children under 12 years, and only available from Dr Fox to over 18s.

-Pregnant and breastfeeding women should NOT take Lymecycline.
-It is also not suitable for people with a medical history of liver or kidney disease, systemic lupus erythematosus or Myasthenia Gravis.
+It is also not suitable for people with a medical history of liver or kidney disease, systemic lupus erythematosus, or myasthenia gravis.

-Antibiotics by mouth, such as Lymecycline, may be more effective than topical antibiotic acne treatments although where topical treatments are effective, switching to oral antibiotics should not be necessary.
+Antibiotics by mouth, such as lymecycline, may be more effective than topical antibiotic acne treatments although where topical treatments are effective, switching to oral antibiotics should not be necessary.

 Patient Information Leaflet